Alonso-del-Arte/chess/doc/Variants.md

 the game.
 Or you can win with a regular checkmate, which might be the only way you can win if you're playing against an evenly matched opponent.

+## Pawns only at first

+Normally, we are advised to not move too many pawns in the opening.
+Like maybe only one pawn, preferably.

+But in this variant, you can only move pawns, until either

+* A pawn is promoted, and/or
+* A king is in check.

+Once either of those happen, both players are subsequently free to move any of their pieces according to the rules of regular chess.

+With the move restriction turned off, castling is allowed subject to the same rules as in regular chess.
+And remember: in regular chess you can castle even if the castling rook is under threat, as long as the king is not under threat and does not move through a threatened square.

+If castling occurs in this variant, it's likelier to be kingside, since queenside castling is likely to be inhibited by the opponent's queen.
+But without a pawn shield, castling on either side is probably inadvisable.

+Obviously this variant gets the game to an endgame state very quickly, as the first non-pawn moves of the game are likely to involve both players losing their queens.

+What is much less clear to me is what happens if there are no valid pawn moves while the move stricture applies.
+Two possibilities suggest themselves:

+* Regard it as a stalemate, thus ending the game.
+* Or allow other pieces to be moved, thus letting the game go on.

+I have not yet verified how this stalling would occur.

 ## Crazyhouse

 Captures give the capturing side the ability to place a piece of the same kind